EOEPCA/helm-charts/charts/login-service/README.md

 ## Nginx

-The Nginx controller can be used as Ingress for load balancing, currently will use the tls-certificates and specify the domain name for the Login Service.
+The Nginx controller can be used as Ingress for load balancing, currently will use the gluu-tls-certificates and specify the domain name for the Login Service.
 It uses an external image to manage tls with Gluu under the name and tag repository `kungus/gluu-tls-initializer:stable`

   ```yaml
   nginx: